 Common Questions About Attila the Hun

 Attila the Hun was from what is now known as Hungary.

 It is not entirely known where the Huns originated.
-Scholars debate whether they were from the Xiongu near China or from Kazakhstan.
+Scholars debate whether they were from the Xiongnu near China or Kazakhstan.

 It is not exactly known how Attila the Hun died.
 He apparently choked on his own blood the morning after his wedding night feasts.
-It is possible his new wife killed him in a conspiracy or he died of alcohol poisoning or a burst blood vessel.
+It is suggested his new wife killed him in a conspiracy, he died of alcohol poisoning or a burst blood vessel.